 Super moist, tender, and loaded with fresh zucchini and melty chocolate chips, this is the BEST Chocolate Chip Zucchini Bread Ever!
 It’s a great way to use up leftover zucchini from your garden and it doubles as breakfast or dessert!
-If you love this recipe, you will also love my Chocolate Chip Banana Bread and original Zucchini Bread recipe.

 All my fellow moms out there know the struggle of trying to fit veggies into your toddlers’ diet.
 Harmony is a girl who knows what she wants and what she wants has got nothing to do with broccoli or carrots.